takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 - Volumetric light shaft is not implemented as it requires ray tracing or an additional depth pass from the sun.
 You may notice scattered light is not occluded by scene objects.

-- Although you can generate custom precomputed textures, the implementation is effectively limited to Earth’s atmosphere.
-For rendering atmospheres of other planets, consider implementing Sébastien Hillaire’s [A Scalable and Production Ready Sky and Atmosphere Rendering Technique](https://sebh.github.io/publications/egsr2020.pdf).
+- Although you can generate custom precomputed textures, the implementation is effectively limited to Earth's atmosphere.
+For rendering atmospheres of other planets, consider implementing Sébastien Hillaire's [A Scalable and Production Ready Sky and Atmosphere Rendering Technique](https://sebh.github.io/publications/egsr2020.pdf).

 - Currently developed using GLSL.
 It does not use node-based TSL yet, and WebGPU is not supported, but both are planned.